User Community Service Desk Downloads

 10

-Number of records in RW transactions (XIDs) that are stored on transaction for faster LTC - per one transaction and accessor (entity).
+Number of records in RW transactions (XIDs) that are stored on transaction for faster LTC.
+This limits the size of one transaction and accessor (entity).

 nme.vldb.xidMemory.totalSize